 School/Department Method of implementation of the First-Year Internship Program (for Social Experience) School of Integrated Arts and Sciences This program is implemented as part of "Introductory Seminar for First-Year Students".
-The details are explained in the class.
+The details are explained in the class guidance of the seminar.

-Liberal Arts Education AY2021
+Liberal Arts Education AY2022